Skip to main content

 We're talking steel, aluminum, compressors, wiring harnesses, electronic boards - all of it.

-Even if the final assembly happens in the U.S., most parts are still sourced globally, especially from China, Korea, Thailand, and Mexico.
+Even if the final assembly happens in the U.S., most parts are still sourced globally, particularly from China, Korea, Thailand, and Mexico.

-Expect price increases by Q3 or Q4, especially on SKUs with lots of imported parts like laundry and built-in refrigeration.
+Expect price increases by Q3 or Q4, mainly on SKUs with lots of imported parts like laundry and built-in refrigeration.

 Supply Chain Shifts and Shortages